 Enlightenment comes in many forms.
 Philosophically speaking, crisis makes us stronger.
 Change, while it can be painful, is always a harbinger of better days to come.
 If you’re looking for the good that comes after a divorce, this is it.
 See it as an opportunity.
 You can use your new situation to better yourself, to get stronger, become more resilient, and learn a little self-love in the process.
 When it’s all said and done, you’ll come out the other side a new person.

-Here are some tips for keeping it good:
+Here’s some post-divorce advice and tips for keeping things good:

 - Keep your friends around you, and not just the ones that are going to add fuel to the fire.
 Choose friends that genuinely care about your wellbeing.